EvanForsythe/BB485/week01.md

 <br />

 <div style="border: 1px solid black; padding: 10px; margin: 10px 0;">
-   <strong>Task 3: reading in a fasta file and storing as a dictionary object.</strong>
+   <strong>Task 3: reading in a fasta file and storing sequences in a dictionary object.</strong>
    <ol>
       <li>Open a new python notebook.
 Name the notebook and save in your home directory.</li>
       <li>Create a variable that stores the full path to the fasta file (from the last task) as a string object</li>